ThomasWeiser/elmfire/README.md

 ---

-_This library currently targets Elm version 0.16._
+_This README refers to the Elm 0.16 version of ElmFire._

-_A new version with an [effect manager](https://guide.elm-lang.org/effect_managers/index.html) for Elm 0.17/0.18 is under development.
-Please stay tuned!_
+_It needs to be updated to the new [effect manager](https://guide.elm-lang.org/effect_managers/index.html) version of ElmFire for Elm 0.17/0.18._

 ---